bobbydwise1/site-rebuild-ng/README.md

 * _Clone the project files from the associated Github repository._
 * _Navigate to the root directory of the project, and type: $ npm install.
 Node Package Manager will begin installing all required dependencies._
-* _The user will have to get their own Firebase API key for this project to work.
+* _The user will have to get their own Firebase API key for this project to work._

-## Requirements
+## Completed Features

-*
+* Firebase Database connection was established.

 ## Known Bugs

-_*The app appears to compile, but throws an error message about not being able to find the module firebase/app.._
+* The app appears to compile, but throws an error message about not being able to find the module firebase/app.
+* Parent - Child relationships appear to be broken.

+## Eventual Features

+* Full CRUD connection to Firebase database for images.
+* Gallery viewing mode.
+* Individual image viewing mode.
+* Individual image viewing mode has semi-threaded message board.
+* Image rating system.
+* User / Admin login.

 ## Support and contact details